cedardb/docs/content/guides/configuration.md

 weight: 30
 ---

-In this part of the documentation, we will show you settings to control CedarDB's resource usage, help you collect benchmark results, and highlight some of our advanced configurations.
+In this part of the documentation, we will show you settings to control CedarDB's resource usage, help you collect benchmark results, and highlight some of our expert configuration options.
-Usually, the advanced configurations are not necessary, as CedarDB uses strategies to automatically choose the best settings for you.
+Usually, configuring these options is unnecessary, as CedarDB uses strategies to automatically choose the best settings for you.

 ## Resource usage